← Back to Blog

 Conversion tracking lets you: (1) Measure true ROI.
 (2) Optimize bidding based on conversions, not clicks.
 (3) Identify which keywords actually convert.
 (4) Make intelligent scaling decisions.

 Without it, your CPL is a guess.
 Your bidding strategy is random.
 Your account is running on hope.
+And critically: Google's Smart Bidding algorithms — Target CPA, Maximize Conversions, Target ROAS — are completely useless without conversion data.
+You're paying for sophisticated AI that has nothing to learn from.

 The Three Types of Conversions to Track